muathendirangu/muathendirangu/README.md

 I have an interest in systems programming, networking and distributed systems.

-I enjoy writing software using rust, go and typescript
+I enjoy writing software using Python, Go and Rust

 I also love to share what I have learnt with others check out my open source contributions over here [bitsexplained] 🌱